bonigarcia/webdrivermanager-log-gathering/README.md

 # WebDriverManager Log Gathering [![][Logo]][GitHub Repository]

-This repository contains a JUnit test using [Selenium WebDriver], [WebDriverManager] and [BrowserWatcher] that gathers the browser console logs of the [50 top websites].
+This repository contains a [JUnit 5] test using [Selenium WebDriver], [WebDriverManager] and [BrowserWatcher] that gathers the browser console logs of the [50 top websites].

 ## About